Yale-EEB723/syllabus/README.md

 ### Week 9 - Phylogenetic comparative methods

+#### Reading

 Please read the following material from Harmon 2018 https://lukejharmon.github.io/pcm/ :
 - Chapter 3 Brownian Models (a detailed reading of section 3.3 is not required, though it is quite interesting).
 - Chapter 7

+#### Agenda

+Trait evolution
+1. Background from first [Paul Lewis Likelihood lecture](https://molevol.mbl.edu/index.php/Paul_Lewis), through slide 40.
+	- Exercise: Make a Newick tree, for example `(A,(B,(C,(D,E))))` or `(A:4,(B:3,(C:2,(D:2,E:1))))`, and view it at http://etetoolkit.org/treeview/ .

+2. Lecture on the evolution of discrete traits in the context of molecular sequence data.
+Slides at https://github.com/Phylogenetics-Brown-BIOL1425/phylogeneticbiology/blob/master/lectures/Lecture_3.pdf .

+3. Discussion of discrete traits Chapter 7 from Harmon reading.

+4. Discussion of continuous traits Chapter 3 from Harmon reading - https://lukejharmon.github.io/pcm/chapter3_bmintro/.

+Application of model based approaches to genomes: beyond sequence evolution

+#### Notes

 ### Week 10 - Genome evolution